sfigg/commercialization-public/manufacture/desktop/customize-the-default-user-profile-by-using-copyprofile.md

 After the customized image is deployed to a destination computer, you can test the user profile customizations.
 You can go through Out-Of-Box Experience (OOBE) to test the end user experience, or you can test the user customizations in audit mode.

-**Important**
+> [!important]
-Apps based on the Windows Runtime won't start in audit mode because audit mode uses the built-in administrator account.
+> Apps based on the Windows Runtime won't start in audit mode because audit mode uses the built-in administrator account.
 To run Windows Runtime-based apps you must modify a registry key before you can validate your Windows installation in audit mode.